steven2358/mlx/README.md

 ===
 A list of machine learning resources.

+2015-07-20
+---
+- [Caffe Model Zoo.](http://caffe.berkeleyvision.org/model_zoo.html) Caffe models for different tasks with all kinds of architectures and data.
+More on the [GitHub Wiki](https://github.com/BVLC/caffe/wiki/Model-Zoo) #caffe #models #pretrained

 2015-06-25
 ---
 - [Why Deep Learning Is a Hindrance to Progress Toward True AI.](http://rebelscience.blogspot.fr/2015/06/why-deep-learning-is-hindrance-to.html) Blog post on the role of time in unsupervised learning. #unsupervisedlearning